Hanoi: Nguyễn dynasty and French colonial period

 When the Nguyễn dynasty was established in 1802, Gia Long moved the capital to Huế.
-Thăng Long was no longer the capital, and its chữ Hán was changed from 昇龍 (lit. 'ascending dragon') to the homophone 昇隆 (lit. 'ascent and prosperity'), in order to reduce any loyalist sentiment towards the old Lê dynasty.
-Emperors of Vietnam usually used dragon (龍 long) as a symbol of their imperial strength and power.
-In 1831, the Nguyễn emperor Minh Mạng renamed it Hà Nội (河內).
-Hanoi was conquered and briefly occupied by the French military in late 1873 and passed to them ten years later.
+Thăng Long was no longer the capital, and its chữ Hán was changed from 昇龍 (lit. 'ascending dragon') to the homophone 昇隆 (lit. 'ascent and prosperity'), to reduce any loyalist sentiment towards the old Lê dynasty.
+In 1831, the Nguyễn king Minh Mạng renamed it Hà Nội (河內).
+Hanoi was conquered and occupied by the French military in 1873 and passed to them ten years later.
 As Hanoi, it was located in the protectorate of Tonkin and became the capital of French Indochina in 1902.
-Nominally it still belonged to the sovereignty of Vietnam (Nguyễn dynasty) under French protectorate in Tonkin, but since 1888 it had been a French concession and had directly been ruled by the French like Cochinchina.
+Nominally it still belonged to the sovereignty of Vietnam (Nguyễn dynasty) under French protectorate in Tonkin, and since 1888 it had been a French concession and had directly been ruled by the French like Cochinchina.